 Types of food allergy tests

-A number of tests are available to detect or confirm the presence of allergies.
+A number of food intolerance and allergy tests are available to detect or confirm the presence of allergies.
 If a person has a clear history of allergic reactions to particular foods, that might be sufficient for an official medical diagnosis.

 Other options include the skin prick test, in which small quantities of particular foods are applied to a person’s skin to see if an allergic reaction develops.
 Also common are blood tests to detect the presence of those pesky antibodies.

 So what allergies can these tests show up?
 The following are the most commonly experienced allergies and the type of symptoms that may be experience, although it should be noted that symptoms are very individual: